risk-first/website/menagerie/Scarcity-Risk.md

 [Schedule Risk](Scarcity-Risk#schedule-risk) is very pervasive, and really underlies _everything_ we do.
 People _want_ things, but they _want them at a certain time_.
 We need to eat and drink every day, for example.
 We might value having a great meal, but not if we have to wait three weeks for it.

-And let's go completely philosophical for a second:  Were you to attain immortality, you'd probably not feel the need to buy _anything_.
+And let's go completely philosophical for a second:  were you to attain immortality, you'd probably not feel the need to buy _anything_.
 You'd clearly have no _needs_, and anything you wanted, you could create yourself within your infinite time-budget.
 Rocks don't need money, after all.

 In the section on [Feature Risk](Feature-Risk) we looked at [Market Risk](Feature-Risk), the idea that the value of your product is itself at risk from the morés of the market, share prices being the obvious example of that effect.
 In Finance, we measure this using _money_, and we can put together probability models based on how much money you might make or lose.